Group of lawmakers plans to push climate legislation

 Their proposal to reduce Vermont’s carbon emissions will touch on four categories: transportation, energy-efficient building practices, renewable energy and accountability.

-Copeland Hanzas said that a state-level carbon tax will not be one of the resolutions the group pursues because it would need to be implemented at a broader scale.
+Copeland Hanzas said a state-level carbon tax will not be one of the resolutions the group pursues because it would need to be implemented on a broader scale.

 Information from: WVPS-FM, http://www.vpr.net